 | Global paying subscribers | 276M |

-Global scale matters too.
-With nearly 700 million monthly users worldwide and more than 276 million paying subscribers, Spotify can spend heavily on product upgrades, creator tools, and new formats.
+Scale gives Spotify an advantage in the streaming market.
+With nearly 700 million monthly active users worldwide and more than 276 million paying subscribers, it can invest in new features, creator tools, and personalized recommendation systems.

 2. YouTube Music is the Fastest Riser